How it began

 John G Schutzius, PGK

-In the Spring of 1966 Brother Raymond berg, whose daughter was mentally retarded, spoke to the Council Officer's of a way of helping to promote the Knights of Columbus as well as doing a great deal of good for person who needed assistance, especially the mentally retarded.
-At this time there were very few programs with these challenges and he felt the time had come for the Knights to step up and assist them is some manner.
+In the Spring of 1966 Brother Raymond Berg, whose daughter had an intellectual disability, spoke to the Council Officer's of a way of helping to promote the Knights of Columbus as well as doing a great deal of good for person who needed assistance, especially those with intellectual disabilities.
+At this time there were very few programs which met these challenges, and he felt the time had come for the Knights to step up and assist them is some manner.

 Deputy Grand Knight William E. Heinbecker took Ray's thoughts and ideas under advisement and, upon his election as Grand Knight in July of 1966: he along with Deputy Grand Knight Gus Hurt made it a priority to investigate a program that would be effective and profitable.
 A great deal of legwork went into the investigation process and the formation of the program.
 Many different organizations were contacted and asked for their input.